SaniyaKhullar/NetREm/README.md

 ## Usage of the NetREm main function netrem()
 NetREm fits a Network-constrained Lasso regression machine learning model with user-provided weights for the prior network.
-The **netrem** is the main function with the following usage:
+Here, **netrem** is the main function with the following usage:
 <!-- For biological applications, it is recommended that the user ensure network names map to gene expression names -->
 <!-- SHould we have 2 arguments?
 1 for default_edge_weight for nodes found in network. default_weight_prior_edges: for any edge in the edge_list that has an unknown weight, we provide this edge_weight.
 Thus, we are prioritizing edges provided in the edgelist over those not found in the edge_list originally.
 Then we can show that since we skipped out on sharing an edge, the code automatically added in an edge with lower edge weight.
 default_weight_new_edges. -->